 As a full-time blogger, I don’t have the same approach I did when I started.
 While the passion to travel is still there, I think more strategically for my blog than for my own enjoyment.

-“The biggest and best high is when you see any kind of good result.
-Whether it’s an increase in traffic on your website, or better engagement on your social media, it’s a win. ”
+“The biggest and best high is when you see any kind of good result.”

 FOLLOWING THE RIVERA

 10. The learning

 A real plus of going full time is having the time to read and learn from other bloggers.

 Joining valuable Facebook groups is a good starting point to connect with others.